Eunomiac/eunos-kult-hacks/docs/PLog-Testing-Guide.md

 3. **Flow End Message**: `⏱️ FLOW END: Phase Transition: SessionStarting → SessionRunning - Total time: X.XXXX s`
 4. **Function Timing Summary**: A table showing all function calls with start times, end times, and durations

+The information will also be written to a log file.
+A new log file is created automatically for each flow analysis.

 ### 3. Analyze Results

 Look for: